 The best hidden gems in Colorado Springs.

-Spend an afternoon immersed in Colorado Springs history.
-Head over to the McAllister House Museum in downtown Colorado Springs and learn about some of the first residents of Colorado Springs, the Fountain Colony.
-Next, discover how Colorado Springs residents traveled around the city before automobiles.
+Discover how Colorado Springs residents traveled around the city before automobiles.
 The Pikes Peak Historical Railway Foundation educates visitors about the electric trolleys that operated in Colorado Springs and Manitou Springs.

 For all motorcycle and car mechanic enthusiasts, the Rocky Mountain Motorcycle Museum is the perfect place to visit.
 This free museum features an international collection of more than 50 motorcycles that date back to the early 1900s.
-This museum not only focuses on the mechanical works of art we call motorcycles, but also on the people that have been such a huge part of motorcycle history.
+This museum not only focuses on the mechanical works of art we call motorcycles but also on the people that have been such a huge part of motorcycle history.

 The Gold Rush played a large role in the expansion into the west.
 Colorado is well known for its gold mining history.
 The Victor Lowell Museum depicts the life of Victor, Colorado residents during the Pikes Peak gold rush.
 After exploring the museum and panning for gold, you can visit a real working gold mine.